cityofaustin/open-data-manual/inventory.md

 * Data Type
 * Upload Frequency

-## City of Austin Data Inventory Policies
+## City Data Inventory Policies

-Cupcake ipsum dolor sit.
-Amet bonbon gingerbread tiramisu croissant.
-Jujubes jelly-o marzipan chupa chups tiramisu fruitcake lemon drops.
-Caramels ice cream gummies cake sweet roll tootsie roll soufflé.
-Candy macaroon toffee lemon drops.
-Chocolate bar oat cake tart.
+<<This is where we describe the current policies concerning the data inventory.>>

+## City Data Inventory Procedures

+<<This is where we describe the current procedures for creating the data inventory.>>

-# How to participate
+## How to participate

 **1. Understand the expectation**